jahnavin6/IoT-Swift-Parking-System/README.md

 ## Features

-- **Real-time Parking Availability**: Users can check the availability of parking slots in real-time through the Android app.
+- **Real-time Parking Availability**: Users can check the availability of parking slots in real time through the Android app.
 - **Automated Parking Barriers**: Controlled entry and exit using servo motors based on parking slot occupancy.
 - **Environmentally Friendly**: Reduces unnecessary driving, cutting down on carbon emissions.
 - **User-friendly Application**: Easy-to-use mobile application for checking and booking parking slots.